 1. Schedule a conversation with the right person to negotiate with

-Usually, whoever makes you the offer—whether it's a hiring manager, HR rep, or recruiter—is the person to talk to when you negotiate.
-You could request a half hour of their time to discuss the offer after you receive it, but make sure you leave enough time for the following prep work.
+Usually, whoever makes the offer—whether it's a hiring manager, HR rep, or recruiter—is the person to talk to when you negotiate.
+You could request half an hour of their time to discuss the offer after you receive it, but make sure you leave enough time for the following prep work.

 2. Gather data